 From small campercars to 6-berth motorhomes, you are spoiled for choice with the types of rental campervans on offer in New Zealand.
 Choosing a campervan to rent depends on budget, how many people you are travelling with, comfort and how easy the vehicle is to drive.

 The smallest type of camper is a campercar.
 They are the size of an SUV/people-mover with the seats taken out and replaced with a bed/dining and seating area.
 There is also likely to be a fold-out kitchen area out of the back of the car.
 They are the cheapest options, easiest to drive, and likely to be the most uncomfortable.

-These are larger vehicles which usually come fully self-contained with everything you need from kitchen, toilet, shower with hot and cold water, bedding for multiple people, dining area and more.
+These are larger vehicles which usually come fully self-contained with everything you need including a kitchen, toilet, shower with hot and cold water, bedding for multiple people, a dining area and more.
 They are by far the more comfortable and spacious type of camping vehicle but that comes at a higher rental price.

 For a more in-depth look at the type of camping vehicles you can rent in New Zealand, take a look at Which Campervan Rental Vehicle is Right for You?

 There’s no right or wrong answer.
 If anything, you will experience extreme decision fatigue when comparing the campervan rental companies in New Zealand.

 It’s not just about comparing the prices when choosing a campervan rental company.
 You will need to consider:

 - Any age restrictions